 Secondary hard drives are an excellent way for you to extend the storage capacity of your PC without having to replace your primary hard drive.
 When a computer doesn't recognize a secondary hard drive or the second hard drive is not showing up correctly, you must identify the root of the problem and find corresponding solutions.

-Now, here are the four types of second hard drive not showing up issues in Windows 10, 8.1, 8, and 7.
-Examine your case and pick up one solution that works best for you:
+There are four types of second hard drive not showing up issues in Windows 10, 8.1, 8, and 7.
+Examine your case and pick up one solution that works best for you.

 If you run into one of these troubles, you are in the right place!
 On this page. we present troubleshooting steps in detail to help address each issue perfectly, by which you'll be able to make use of your second or even third HDD or SSD without the recognition problem.

 Also read: Boot Drive Not Showing Up in BIOS

 According to the received feedback, over half of users didn't see their external hard drive appearing in the place where it should be, i.e This PC in Windows 10 and 8, My Computer in Windows 7.
 You can check it in the Disk Management, which is probably shown as a disk 1 or disk 2 with "Unallocated".
 Or do it in an easier way.